(pronounced like Channing)

 My father-in-law described me as “a spiritual nurse”, which I greatly appreciate from a man who was an accomplished teacher, artist, naturalist, hunter, and storyteller.
 He was a beloved father figure who recognized my gifts and supported me with kindness and enthusiasm as I became a mother for the first time.
 When I think of him, I realize how life provided the energy of a kind and good father through three different men at different times in my life.
 At the same time, in my adulthood, I have dedicated myself to bringing greater wellness to my own inner child and heart, with archetypes of a good and loving father and mother energy from within my being via sacred imagination and inner knowing.
 And that has been powerfully good too.

 I have a BA degree in Ministry (spiritual care and leadership based in religion) and Art (1996/99).
 I have a Master’s of Arts degree in Servant (ethical) Leadership from Viterbo University (2006).
 I have an ongoing dedication to research, lifelong learning, and am grounded in ethics and compassion.

 Whether priestess or spiritual midwife is a term you use or not, I wish to say that these titles are archetypes.
 They are powerful symbols of our psyche and inner world that shows up in our outer world in different ways.
 I step into my power mindfully, and wish to empower you to do so, in your own authentic way, as well.

 For those who are heartbroken by all the destruction and hate, please keep speaking up, acting, hoping, persisting, and being true to who you are–continue standing up for love, equity and an inclusive, healthy future for the planet, elements, ecosystems, communities, people, and all beings.

-CS Sherin, WildClover.org, August 2018; updated October 10, 2018©
+CS Sherin, WildClover.org, August 2018; updated October 30, 2018©